The Young Minds website http://www.youngminds.org.uk/ quotes some startling figures about the extent of young people who have mental health problems.

 - Nearly 300,000 young people in Britain have an anxiety disorder

 Many thousands of children and young people are isolated, unhappy, have eating disorders and self-harm; some tragically take their own lives.
 Many are likely to become victims of crime, grow up in dysfunctional families, or left to cope with illness, drugs and/or alcohol issues – not necessarily their own.

 There is still a huge stigma around mental health which means children and young people are not getting the support they need.
 Mental health problems can lead to young people being disruptive, difficult, withdrawn and disturbed and it’s vital they are supported and not just ignored or told off.

 At the academy we are acutely aware of this issue and we aim to pick up signs of mental health issues in any of our students as soon as possible.
-One of our Students Support Managers, Mrs Millward, is also our Mental Health Champion.
-In this role she has received training that covers these areas -
+Miss Harrison and Mrs Millward are our Mental Health Champions and with this role, both have received training that covers:

 - What is mental health?